HAMZAELALOUI/Articl2Video/README.md

 ## Troubleshooting

 ### API Key Issues
-- Run `python apply_api_key.py` to verify your API key is properly configured
+- Run `python test_secrets.py` to verify your API keys are properly configured
 - Check that your OpenAI account has access to the GPT-image-1 model
 - Ensure you have sufficient credits in your OpenAI account